-Dr Stephen Allan: Senior Research Fellow at UoK.
+Dr Stephen Allan (co-applicant): Senior Research Fellow at UoK.
 Expertise in quantitative economic and policy evaluation, ASC market dynamics and labour force.
-SA will provide advice and input on economic evaluation, especially regarding the secondary data analysis being conducted by one of the fellowships in WS3.

-Dr Sarah Hotham: Senior Research Fellow at UoK and chartered Psychologist specialising in behaviour change and implementation science.
-SH will lead the cross-partnership learning and impact group.
+Dr Sarah Hotham (co-applicant on the cross-partnership Study within a Project): Senior Research Fellow at UoK and chartered Psychologist specialising in behaviour change and implementation science.
+SH leads the cross-partnership learning and impact group.

 Dr Melanie Rees-Roberts: Research Programme Manager for ARC KSS.
-Her time will be funded through the ARC, as this partnership complements ARC goals regionally and nationally through the Social Care research theme and National ARC lead status for social care.
+Her time is funded through the ARC, as this partnership complements ARC goals regionally and nationally through the Social Care research theme and National ARC lead status for social care.

-Louise Faulkner is the Project Lead for Kent Integrated Care Alliance (KICA).
+Louise Faulkner (co-applicant) is the Project Lead for Kent Integrated Care Alliance (KICA).
 Her role is to identify opportunities to enhance the alliance for the benefit of its members.
 KICA is an independent body to support Local Care Providers in Kent.
-Louise Faulkner will provide representation for provider organisations in the partnership and management team.
+Louise Faulkner provides representation for provider organisations in the partnership and management team.

-Dr Jane Townson is the CEO of the UK Home Care Association.
+Dr Jane Townson (co-applicant) is the CEO of the UK Home Care Association.
 Her role is to ensure sector relevance and provide sector intelligence and connections throughout the partnership.

-Liz Jones is the Policy Director of the National Care Forum.
+Liz Jones (co-applicant) is the Policy Director of the National Care Forum.
 Her role is to ensure sector relevance to not-for-profit care providers and provide sector intelligence and connections throughout the partnership.